CH could still finish last in the Atlantic next season

 .

 Canadiens general manager Kent Hughes wants to give the team’s young players every chance they can to show off their skills, and that’s justified.
-However, fans of the Montreal team could be left to ponder the Tricolore’s lack of activity since the opening of the free agency market on Monday at noon.
+However, fans of the Montreal team might be left to ponder the Tricolore’s lack of activity since the opening of the free agency market on Monday at noon.

 The Bleu-Blanc-Rouge has been discreet, aside from signing Juraj Slafkovsky, who was already part of the existing roster, and hiring Quebecer Alex Barré-Boulet, a hockey player likely to play mainly in the American League.
-At the time of writing, head coach Martin St-Louis’ team has little depth in attack and could struggle to score goals in 2024-2025, unless changes are made between now and the start of the regular season.
+At the time of writing, head coach Martin St-Louis’ team has little depth in attack and might struggle to score goals in 2024-2025, unless changes are made between now and the start of the regular season.

 • Read also: Would you have taken Justin Poirier before Celine Dion?